AideenM12/Joyce-English-School-MS4/TESTING.md

 **Expected Result:**
- The user will be able to navigate to the reviews section and read other users reviews without registering.
+ The user will be able to navigate to the reviews section and read other users' reviews without registering.

 **Actual Result:**
-The user is able to navigate to the reviews section and read other users reviews without registering.
+The user is able to navigate to the reviews section and read other users' reviews without registering.

 **Pass/Fail:**
 Pass